Screen Shot 2022-04-25 at 9.58.12 PM.png

 Check out the pictures below of the project site in the 1970s.

-Here is a photo of the newly constructed floodplain and live staking.
+Here is a photo of the newly constructed floodplain and live staking in fall 2022.

 To read about a similar project, follow this link: Whitehead Park | Friends of Tod Creek Watershed